MadiMalik/ET6-foundations-group-30/.github/ISSUE_TEMPLATE/help_wanted.md

 ---
 name: help wanted
-about: >
-  A template issue for when you're blocked on certain lines of code.
+about: A template issue for when you're blocked on certain lines of code.
 This template has many sections to get you thinking about your problem, you don't need to fill all of them.
+title: ''
-labels: "help wanted"
+labels: help wanted
+assignees: ''

 ---